Click the below categories to filter questions and answers

 - Q: Can I install these baseboards anywhere in my home?

-Due to the smaller size of our Linear Convectors, and the fact that they operate on the principles of top discharge, they can be placed anywhere in the room, but installation instructions must be followed that are provided with each unit.
-(Provide link to LC & LPC installation instructions)
+A: Due to the smaller size of our Linear Convectors, and the fact that they operate on the principles of top discharge, they can be placed anywhere in the room, but installation instructions must be followed that are provided with each unit.
+You can find installation instructions for the LC here, and for the LPC here.

-- Ask a Question Don't see your question?
+- Don't see your question?
 Fill out the form and we'll get back to you.